pkar70/MyLibs/Nuget-GeoPos/README.md

 # constructor (and similar)

     new BasicGeo(latitude, longitude, altitude = 0) // args are validated since v1.1.0
+    new BasicGeo(latitude As String, longitude As String, altitude  As String = "0") // since v1.2.4
     Function Clone  // [since v1.1.0]
     Function FromObject(anyObject as Object)    // tries to extract data from given object [since v1.1.0] Function FromLink(baselink, link)   // tries to create BasicGeopos from map link [since v.1.2.1]